 So they had an idea.
 They believed that if he became a dairy farmer, he could live differently.
 They bought him a cow.
 In the months and years that followed, his life changed.
 His depression, which had been profound, went away.
 “You see, doctor,” they told him, the cow was an “antidepressant”.
 To them, finding an antidepressant didn’t mean merely finding a way to change your brain chemistry.
 It meant finding a way to solve the problem that was causing the depression in the first place.

 I’ll repeat that last sentence – it meant finding a way to solve the problem that was causing the depression in the first place.

 But this is probably not what you’ve been told!
 Perhaps you’ve heard something like ‘your stress/anxiety/depression is causing your IBS, take these SSRIs and that will fix it’.

 Not only does this not address the problem, but it also discourages you from finding the source of the problem.
 It’s something to try and take away your symptoms instead of exploring them and discovering what they mean.

 They mask the pain instead of healing it.

 To find out what is causing psychological pain you must be brave and go there.
 It involves exploring your feelings and emotions to find out their origins, which isn’t always easy.
 It may bring up painful memories but if it does, it’s because they are ready to be processed and released.

-Addressing and healing emotional pain is just as important as addressing and healing physical pain – in fact they go together.
-Your physical body is not separate from your emotional body (check out my earlier blog post where I explain how this works), which is why my program is set up to facilitate total body healing.
+Addressing and healing emotional pain is just as important as addressing and healing physical pain – in fact it is where it all starts.